 - Brass buttons on a simple pea coat or jacket

 - Navy style blazer

-- Knit jackets, cardigans, sweaters or coats in military style
+- Knit jackets, cardigans, sweaters, coats or jackets in military style

 - Sailor pants